charlie-vf/the-hobbit-game/README.md

 Final PEP8 test returned two issues - both for the two global variables.
 Global variables necessary here, however.

 Presented issues when using constants over "x in x":
-- Alternated between the two where issues arose
-- Will look more into this so constants function properly throughout
+- Will look more into this so constants can be used to reduce repetition

 The WRC Validator returned no issues for HTML or CSS: